LCS Graph Kernel Based on Wasserstein Distance in Longest Common Subsequence Metric Space: Introduction

-To overcome shortcomings of breadth-first strategies, and to reduce high computational costs of current path-based methods, we propose path-comparison methods using the longest common subsequences (LCS) and optimal transport theory.
-We also apply this method to graph classification tasks, and present the LCS graph kernel.
-Figure \ref{Fig.1} portrays a summary of the LCS graph kernel.
-In our method, we first perform shortest path serialization to transform all vertex-to-vertex shortest paths as path sequences; then we define a shortest path sequence set to represent the graph structure.
+This paper specifically addresses the path-based methods.
+To overcome such methods' restriction of the path length, and to compute a similarity metric that is less affected by dissimilar paths, we propose the LCS Graph Kernel using the LCS-based similarity and Wasserstein distance.
+Figure \ref{Fig.1} portrays a summary of the proposed LCS Graph Kernel.
+With our method, we first perform shortest path serialization to transform all vertex-to-vertex shortest paths as path sequences.
+We define a shortest path sequence set to represent the graph structure.
 We then map these path sequence sets to an LCS metric space, where a metric between two sequences is based on the length of their longest common subsequence.
-In the final step, we use the 1-Wasserstein distance of two distributions as our kernel value.
-We propose a basic method and a fast method.
-The former exhibits the basic concepts of our proposal.
-The latter is an improved version, which greatly reduces computational costs.
-Generally, our contributions can be summarized as described below. \begin{itemize} \item We present a method to compare labeled graphs using the longest common subsequence of path sequences and optimal transport theory, which transforms the graph isomorphism problem to a sequence comparison problem.
-It is also able to make full use of a single path sequence: \item We conduct numerical experiments on popular datasets, showing that our proposed method outperforms many state-of-the-art methods in graph classification tasks. \end{itemize}
+As the final step, we use the 1-Wasserstein distance of two distributions as our kernel value.
+In addition to our basic method, we propose a faster variant that greatly reduces computational costs by newly introducing an adjacent point merging operation to sparsify points clouds in the LCS metric space. {We evaluate our proposed methods using several widely assessed small graph benchmark datasets and a large-scale graph dataset, comparing to other state-of-the-art Graph Kernel methods, and Graph Neural Network methods: a hot research topic in graph learning.
+The evaluation results clarify that our proposed methods are competitive and that they outperform some state-of-the-art Graph Neural Network methods even in large-scale dataset.} Generally, our contributions can be summarized as described below. \begin{itemize} \item We present a novel Graph Kernel to compare labeled graphs using the LCS similarity of path sequences and optimal transport theory.
+This method enables paths with different length to be compared, and is robust against noise caused by a huge number of pairs of dissimilar paths, which gives a more accurate metric than the $\mathcal{R}$-convolution framework does. \item We conduct numerical experiments using popular small and large-scale real-world datasets, with results demonstrating that our proposed method outperforms many state-of-the-art methods in graph classification tasks. \end{itemize}

+{All theorem proofs, all the pseudo-code of the proposed algorithms and additional experiment results are presented in Supplementary Materials.}